reinterpretcat/vrp/docs/src/examples/pragmatic/objectives/objective-balance-max-load.md

 {{#include ../../../../../examples/json-pragmatic/data/objectives/berlin.balance-max-load.problem.json:1003:1017}}
 ```

-All available vehicles are used serving `10` jobs per vehicle.
-As result, total cost is higher than for default objective.
+As `minimize-tours` objective is not set, all available vehicles are used serving `10` jobs per vehicle.
+Result total
+cost is higher than for default objective.